nchain-innovation/utxo-as-a-service/docs/Project.md

 * write mempool to database
     * add `time` (when added) to mempool so that we can determine when tx expires

-* need to save state so the same information is not reprocessed
+* Save state so the same information is not reprocessed
     * need a state table
     * save last block processed
     * remove status table - we can determine this information from the blocks table!